Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Troy has not yet combined with its opponents to score more than 50 points in a game this season.
+- Troy and its opponents have not yet scored more than 50 points in a game this season.

 - Georgia Southern's games have gone over 50 points in two opportunities this season.

-- The 50.8 points per game these two squads have surrendered to opponents this season are 0.8 more than the 50 total in this contest.
+- This contest's over/under is 0.8 points under the 50.8 these two squads combine to give up per game in 2021.

-- The Trojans and their opponents have scored an average of 51.5 points per game in 2021, 1.5 more than Saturday's total.

-- The 55.3 PPG average total in Eagles games this season is 5.3 points more than this game's over/under.
+- The average total in Trojans games this season is 51.5, 1.5 points above Saturday's total of 50.

 Troy Stats and Trends

-- Troy has one win against the spread in five games this year.
+- Troy has one win against the spread in five games this season.

 - The Trojans have covered the spread once this season when favored by 5.5 points or more (in two chances).